Documentation

 Create a virtual key

 Click "New key" on your service.
-Give it a name, optionally set a rate limit (requests/min) or a spending budget.
+Give it a name, optionally set a rate limit (requests/min), a total request cap, or an expiry.
 Your virtual key is generated instantly.

 3. 3